dodiyzw/text-to-sql-dodi/README.md

   - While I have selected a relatively compressed LLM model, running the query still put substantial memory pressure on my local machine ( M1 Macbook Pro, 16GB RAM ).
 Future improve could consider hosting it in the cloud with more memory availability to avoid overwhelming local machines.

   - The deployment process as of now is not smooth, as it requires port-forwarding to access the service deployed on the kubernetes cluster.
 It would be better to see if there are ways to expose the service that can be defined using a config script.
+Once this setup is available, it can then be deployed to the cloud (AWS/GCP) and make it accesible to the public.

   - The queries were tested by myself, which may introduce a bias as I have some prior experience writing SQL queries, and may not be representative of the ability of this project to support non-technical users in writing SQL queries.
 More feedback will need to be gathered.